hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/08_THE_LOKAMANYA.md

 immense accession of purity, strength and purpose to the National cause.
-Patriotism was, by his example and suffering lifted up from weak-kneed opportunism and humble mendicity to the high level of reUgion.
+Patriotism was, by his example and suffering lifted up from weak-kneed opportunism and humble mendicity to the high level of religion.
 Mr. Tilak's attitude was an object lesson to the people in manly fight and courage and suffering came to be recognised as the necessary qualities of a leader.
 The